rlwest/Barista/README.md

 # Barista
-Project to model a coffee shop called the Lofi Cafe
+Group project to model a coffee shop called the Lofi Cafe
 ## Folders
 * Markdown folder
   * This folder contains the Barista Expertise SGOMS model